BlendingJake/JTools-Py/README.md

 >`Query([field, field, ...]).many(...) -> [[result, result, ...], [result, result, ...], ...]`

 ### Notes
- * Fields can be indexed after specials, so `$split.0` is completely valid

- * You don't have to use `()` at the end of a special if there aren't any arguments, or the default arguments are acceptable.

  * More specials can be added by using the class method `.register_special()` like so: `Query.register_special(<name>, <func>)`.
 The function should be formatted as such:
   ```python